pfsense/docs/source/development/obtaining-panic-information-for-developers.rst

-If the system is running a full installation without swap space, it may not be able to take a crash dump or automatically restart, and may stop at a “**db>**” prompt on the console.
-Capture the output there, and also the output of the “*bt*” command at that prompt, then manually restart the unit.
+If the system is running a full installation without swap space, it may not be able to take a crash dump or automatically restart, and may stop at a "**db>**" prompt on the console.
+Capture the output there, and also the output of the "*bt*" command at that prompt, then manually restart the unit.